Sit-ups can offer many benefits but you may want other options. What are some alternatives to sit-ups with similar benefits?

 - Slightly turn your upper body to one side and reach with your hand toward the heel of the foot on this side.
 You can actually tap it as the exercise name implies but the important part is turning your body far enough.

 - Return to the position in step 2.
 Try to keep your shoulders off the ground during the exercise.

-- Repeat step 3 but by turning your body to other side.
+- Repeat step 3 but turn your body to the other side.

 - Keep tapping each heel alternately.

 This next exercise is another popular way to work out core muscles.
-To do a plank take the following steps:
+Take the following steps to do a plank:

 - Start with your face facing the floor on your elbows and knees.